Orbital Infections Clinical Presentation

 Causes

 Bacteria cause the vast majority of orbital infections.
-The incidence of Haemophilus influenzae type B has decreased since the widespread use of the HiB vaccine in 1991.[3]
-No doubt the virulence of this organism is extremely high as reflected by the high incidence of bacteremia and meningitis.
+The incidence of Haemophilus influenzae type B has decreased since the widespread use of the HiB vaccine in 1991.
+[12] The virulence of this organism is extremely high as reflected by the high incidence of bacteremia and meningitis.
 In contrast to this agent, bacteremia occurs today in less than 2% of patients with orbital cellulitis.

 Likewise, the recent recommendations to expand the use of the pneumococcal vaccination in infants have decreased this pathogen.
-Leading pathogens now include Staphylococcus aureus and Streptococcus species.
-However, in the pediatric population, the Streptococcus anginosus group has become an emerging pathogen.[4]
+Studies in the last 10 years have documented a decrease in the relative proportion of otitis media caused by Streptococcus pneumoniae because of the newer multivalent pneumococcal vaccines.
+[13] Leading pathogens now include Staphylococcus aureus and Streptococcus species.
+However, in the pediatric population, the Streptococcus anginosus group has become an emerging pathogen.
+[14]

-The incidence of methicillin-resistant S aureus (MRSA) is dramatically increasing.[5]
-Of the US population, 31.6% is colonized with S aureus and almost 1% carry MRSA.
-A recent study in Houston shows that MRSA now represents more than 75% of all community-acquired S aureus cases.[6]
-In the same study, the majority of the patients with orbital cellulitis had MRSA as the pathogen.
+The incidence of methicillin-resistant S aureus (MRSA) is dramatically increasing.
+[15] A recent study in Houston reported that MRSA was responsible for 73% of all pediatric community-acquired S aureus cases.
+[16] In the same study, the majority of the patients with orbital cellulitis had MRSA as the pathogen.
 In a retrospective review of all ophthalmic MRSA infections, the most common manifestations were preseptal cellulitis and/or lid abscess, followed by conjunctivitis.
-Because of the significantly high mortality rate associated with MRSA infections, prompt diagnosis is critical to the initiation of immediate treatment and prevention of life-threatening complications.[7]
+Because of the significantly high mortality rate associated with MRSA infections, prompt diagnosis is critical to the initiation of immediate and appropriate antibiotic treatment and prevention of life-threatening complications.
+[17]

 Previous